 I am not going to tell you to take up Yoga, eat clean or take more bubble baths (though none of those are poor recommendations).
 If you had time for that you would not be in this class.
 As I have went through my journey of learning how to be a productive, sane, functioning writer, I had to learn to give myself a minute occasionally.
-I can sit down and write for five hours straight if say the spouse takes the miniature to Chuck E Cheese or some other lord of the flies convention hall and is gone that long.
+I can sit down and write for five hours straight if say the spouse takes the miniature to Chucky Cheese or some other lord of the flies convention hall and is gone that long.
 I learned I had to stop doing that.
-I had to stretch, sleep, breathe, eat and hydrate.
+I had to stretch, breathe, eat and hydrate.
 It may sound silly, but writing or not, keep track of yourself and be kind to your body.
 It is just the two of you in this together.
 I set my timer for every two hours if I have a large block of time (which isn't often).
 I stop, stand up, hop up and down a few times (yep, I look as ridiculous as you might imagine), walk over and pet the dog, drink some water, stare off into space for at least two minutes (alleviating eye strain), roll my shoulders twenty times, and then I get back at it.

 Speaking of the dog, I try to walk her (and me) most days.
 It's only fifteen minutes but we both feel better.
-Some days the dog gets left alone (she is old with weak hips and doesn't like brisk days) then I make sure no one is watching and do some yoga (sort of).
-I am not very good yet so basically it's a simple stretching session.
+Some days the dog gets left alone (she is old with weak hips and doesn't like brisk days) then I mow the yard.
 I try to do something to keep me at least a little bit active and not just sitting in front of a keyboard.
 I am one of those folks who can hyper focus and I can sit and not move for hours.
 Don't do that.
 It is unhealthy and your creative juices can get thin as you fatigue.
-My doctor harps on this, he says creatives in particular have issues with self-care.
-The problem with that sort of hyperfocusing is you may not notice your work quality diminishing as you go.
+The problem with that is you may not notice your work quality diminishing as you go.

 If you are thinking about writing all the time that's great, but make sure to turn it off enough to actually appreciate and spend time with the people in your life.
 It took me a while to really start focusing on my daughter at night during her bedtime routine.
 I wanted to usher her off to sleep so I could work.
 We would have conflict because I wanted to rush off and meanwhile, she just wanted a hug, kiss and a snuggle.
-Ten minutes of my day where she was the sole focus of my attention was all it took when we finally talked about it.
-Not my finest moments as a mom, prior to that.
+Ten minutes of my day where she was the sole focus of my attention.
 Once I realized that was all she really needed I felt like a jerk.
 If they are there, try to pick up on your family's cues earlier instead of later.
 As you start assessing your situation and making changes make sure you give yourself permission to spend time with your friends occasionally and family often, and to enjoy that time.